MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsAutoAttendantStatus.md

 ## INPUTS

 ### System.String
-The Get-CsOrganizationalAutoAttendantStatus cmdlet accepts a string as the PrimaryUri parameter.
+The Get-CsAutoAttendantStatus cmdlet accepts a string as the Identity parameter.

 ## OUTPUTS